Giada De Laurentiis: Restaurants

 De Laurentiis has two restaurants on the Las Vegas Strip.
 She opened her first restaurant in May 2014.
 The restaurant, simply called "Giada", is located in the Cromwell.
 She opened a second restaurant in early 2018.
 "Pronto by Giada", taking up residency in Caesars Palace, is a fast casual dining restaurant.

 In July 2017, she announced she would also be opening a restaurant in the Horseshoe Casino in Baltimore, Maryland, just north of Washington, D.C.
 It is called GDL Italian by Giada, and opened in May 2018.

 Personal life

 On May 25, 2003, De Laurentiis married Todd Thompson, a fashion designer.
-The couple's only child, Jade Marie De Laurentiis-Thompson, was born on March 29, 2008.
-Jade was named after her mother - "Giada" is Italian for "Jade."
+The couple's only child, a daughter, was born in 2008.
 While acknowledging how special the experience of having a child has been, she has stated that she does not plan to have more children.
-De Laurentiis remains focused on her career, saying, "I have so many babies: the show, Todd, and Jade."
+De Laurentiis remains focused on her career, saying, "I have so many babies: the show, Todd, and Jade".
 On December 29, 2014, De Laurentiis announced on her website that she and Todd had separated the previous July, and had decided to end their marriage.
 The divorce was finalized on September 3, 2015.

 Since November 2015, she has been romantically involved with TV producer Shane Farley.